opendevices/iot.apps/doc/od-iot-raspbian-rpi-zero-windows.md

 ## 5. Install Etcher on your Windows system

 ## 6. Execute Etcher software, to copy raspbian on your Micro-SD card
-  - select rasp img
+  - Open **Etcher**
-  - select a driver
+  - Select the Rasbpian  image.
-  - click on flash
+  - Select your MicroSD card.
-  - wait
+  - Click on flash.

 ## 7. Configure Wifi
   To configure WiFi network on Rapsberry Pi Zero W do